 In the same way that gum sticks to almost any surface, it will pretty much stick to whatever’s in its path on its way down the septic system.
 The more stuff that sticks to it, the bigger the clog; and since it never disintegrates, it keeps growing and growing, until you have one big, ugly ball of gunk inside your pipes.
 You may get lucky once or twice, but why risk it?

-11. Cotton Balls
+11. Cotton balls

 We get it.
 Cotton seems so harmless since it’s soft and made with natural materials.
 However, they do not break down with liquid.
 Think about it: It’s used to remove nail polish.
 This is due to how sturdy cotton is.
 If you flush cotton balls, they may go down, but eventually, they’ll end up clogging the septic system.

-12. Cotton Swabs
+12. Cotton swabs

 The problem with flushing cotton swabs is the same as with sanitary napkins, tampons, and cotton balls: No matter how long they remain underwater, cotton won’t disintegrate.
 The clog becomes even worse at junctions where the pipes bend, or if the swabs become lodged sideways.

-Plumbing Services in South Florida
+Contact Sansone for Plumbing Services in South Florida

 So in a nutshell, if it’s not human (or pet) waste or toilet paper, don’t flush it.